New Years Deals:

 - Comfort: Suspension and tires provide firm and comfortable ride

-Now, if you are an absolute beginner or if you need to carry this 88 lbs scooter up a flight of stairs, I would consider different scooters.
+Now, if you are an absolute beginner or need to carry this 88 lbs scooter up a flight of stairs, I would consider different scooters.

 Things to consider: